 No food provided

-- Healthy eating promoted and all diets catered for.
+- Healthy eating promoted as part of our Healthy under 5's accreditation and all diets catered for.
 Dietary requirements are supported.

 - Has provision

 - Religions, cultural curriculum planning operated.Parental input is sort to enable enable environment for individual children.
 We use a termly library bag that has certain books in specific languages and we have a selection of multi cultural toys and resources

 Makaton, we are a Makaton friendly setting, some staff Know a few words of French,German and Lithuanian but we are always willing to learn more.

 - Are there any pets at the setting?